German occupation of Luxembourg during World War I: Eyschen's death

-On 11 October, Luxembourg's political system was thrown into disarray by the death of Paul Eyschen.
-When war broke out, Eyschen had been 73 years old, but his premiership of 27 years was the only government that most Luxembourgers had known.
+On 11 October 1915, Luxembourg's political system was thrown into disarray by the death of Paul Eyschen.
+When war broke out, Eyschen had been 73 years old, but his premiership of 27 years was the only government that many Luxembourgers had known.
 Throughout the first year of German occupation, he had been a rock for the Luxembourgish people.
 He had also been of great importance to Marie-Adélaïde; the Grand Duchess had never been groomed for the position, was 53 years Eyschen's junior, and was considered both politically naïve and dangerously partisan for a constitutional monarch.
 The recent strains were relatively cosmetic.

 Critically, Eyschen had the confidence of the Chamber of Deputies, and he had managed to hold together a government containing all major factions, seemingly by force of personality alone.
 To make matters worse for national unity, the strain of occupation had broken apart the pre-war anti-clericalist alliance between the socialist and the liberal factions, thus depriving both the clericalists and anti-clericalists of a legislative majority.
 The Catholic conservatives formed the largest bloc, but they were least likely to form a majority coalition.